ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.4-Active-Directory-User-Administration-Automation/README.md

 # ------------------------------------------------------------

-Write-Host "[3] Enter the temporary password for $Username." -ForegroundColor Yellow Write-Host "The password will NOT be written to the script or evidence."
+Write-Host "[3] Enter the temporary password for $Username." -ForegroundColor Yellow Write-Host "The password will NOT be written to the script or evidence files."

 $Password = Read-Host "Password" -AsSecureString